krosario314/workDayScheduler/README.md

 # Workday Scheduler
 ![](./Develop/assets/images/Screen%20Shot%202022-06-24%20at%203.29.57%20PM.png)
 ## Technologies used and why?
-* HTML (Hyper) - to create the skelonton of our page.
+* HTML - to create the skelonton of our page.
 * Javascript - to help make the HTML elements functional for user side.
-* CSS (Cascade Style Sheet) - to add styling to our HTML.
+* CSS - to add styling to our HTML.
 * Moment.js - JavaScript library which helps display date and time.
 #
 ## What is the app?